tabularelf/Libraries-and-the-state-of-prefabs/README.md

 As of the latest 2026.100.0 betas, the prefab builder is now available to utilize.
 So you may build & submit your prefabs directly to the GM Kitchen registry.

 For actually submitting packages, currently the gmpm interface does not support creating a user account.
-So you will need to instead use `npm`.
-GameMaker does include node.js and npm by default, which on Windows it's under `%appdata%\GameMakerStudio2-LTS2026\USERNAME\node\node`.
+So you will need to instead use npm version 11.
+GameMaker does include node.js v24.14.1 and npm v11.11.0 by default, which on Windows it's under `%appdata%\GameMakerStudio2-LTS2026\USERNAME\node\node\npm.cmd`.
-Though I would personally recommend just installing node.js anyway.
+Though I would personally recommend just installing node.js v24.20.0.

+> Only npm v11.X is needed for creating a user account. npm v12.X and above has `adduser` removed.

 Note: If you don't want to specify `--registry` every time, you may set the configured registry away from `https://registry.npmjs.org/` by using `npm config set registry https://gmpm.gamemakerkitchen.com/`.
 Or under specific scopes `npm config set @scope:registry https://gmpm.gamemakerkitchen.com/`.